DigiDuncan/Charm-Legacy/docs/guitar-hero.md

 ## Solos
 Solo phrases show the currently hit percentage of the total solo on screen.
 If by the end of the phrase, the player has a certain percentage, they get a certain score bonus.

+## Scoring

+### Default Scoring
+Without any modifiers or external forces at play, single notes give 50 points, and held sustains give 25 points per beat.

+Hitting a combo of 10 sets your multiplier to 2x, 20 sets it to 3x, and 30 sets it to 4x.

+Activating Star Power doubles your multiplier.

+Whammying (in Clone Hero, at least) gives no extra score.

+[Solo phrases](#solos) also give extra points.

 ## Footnotes
 <b id="f1">1</b>: There appears to be some wiggle room here (a few milliseconds?) where the player can strum the strumbar and *then* hold the correct note.
 This is not the intended way to play, however, and this document will continue describing the intended playstyle as if these engine idiosyncrasies did not exist. [↩](#a1)